 - RIM (Risk Management Society) on the Deposition of HR Professionals

 Sara is deeply committed to pro bono work, and dedicates significant time to Reed Smith’s ongoing pro bono and humanitarian projects to assist Haitian women victimized by sexual violence following the earthquake in 2010.
-In March 2012, Sara travelled to Haiti to work with our pro bono clients to help secure shelter and medical care.
+In 2012 and 2013, Sara travelled to Haiti to work with our pro bono clients to help secure shelter and medical care.
 Sara also volunteers her time with Big Brothers Big Sisters of America.

-Sara enjoys an AV® PreeminentTM Peer Review Rating from Martindale-Hubbell and was selected by The Legal Intelligencer as one of its "Women of the Year" in 2012 and was selected as a Pennsylvania Super Lawyer.
+Sara enjoys an AV® PreeminentTM Peer Review Rating from Martindale-Hubbell, is recognized by Best Lawyers, was selected by The Legal Intelligencer as one of its "Women of the Year" in 2012 and is named as a Pennsylvania Super Lawyer.